iankorovinsky/instant/docs/frontend-implementation-spec.md

 ---

-## 2.5 RIA Organizational Structure
+## 2.5 Advisor's Client Structure

 ### 2.5.1 Hierarchy
-Instant is built for **Registered Investment Advisors (RIAs)**, which have a hierarchical organizational structure:
+The UI is built from the **advisor's perspective**.
+The advisor manages their clients organized as:

 ```
-Organization (RIA Firm)
-  └── Advisor
+Advisor (You)
   └── Household (Client Group)
       └── Account (Individual Account)
 ```

 **Levels**:
-1. **Organization**: The RIA firm itself (single-tenant system)
-2. **Advisor**: Individual financial advisor within the firm
-3. **Household**: A client household (may contain multiple accounts)
+1. **Household**: A client household (may contain multiple accounts)
-4. **Account**: Individual investment account
+2. **Account**: Individual investment account

 ### 2.5.2 UI Implications
-- **Navigation**: Users can filter/view by advisor, household, or account
+- **Navigation**: Filter/view by household or account
-- **Compliance**: Rules can be scoped at any level (see §3.2.5)
+- **Compliance**: Rules can be scoped globally, per-household, or per-account
-- **Portfolio Management**: Aggregations at household and advisor levels
+- **Portfolio Management**: Aggregations at household level
-- **Order Management**: Orders are always associated with an account, but UI shows household/advisor context
+- **Order Management**: Orders are associated with an account, UI shows household context
-- **Context Breadcrumbs**: Show current scope (Organization > Advisor > Household > Account)
+- **Context Breadcrumbs**: Show current scope (Household > Account) when drilling down

 ### 2.5.3 Data Relationships
 - Each account belongs to exactly one household
-- Each household belongs to exactly one advisor
-- Each advisor belongs to the organization
-- Orders reference accounts (which implies household and advisor)
+- Orders reference accounts (which implies household)
-- Compliance rules can target any level
+- Compliance rules can target global, household, or account level
-- Portfolio analytics can be aggregated upward (account → household → advisor)
+- Portfolio analytics can be aggregated upward (account → household)

 ---

 ## 3. Page Structure & Routes

 ### 3.1 Home Page (`/`)
-**Purpose**: Project showcase, landing page (target audience: RIAs)
+**Purpose**: Project showcase, landing page for advisors

 **Sections**:
-- Hero with tagline (emphasize RIA-focused features)
+- Hero with tagline
 - Key features overview:
-  - Multi-level compliance (global to account)
-  - Advisor/household/account hierarchy
+  - Household/account management
   - Portfolio optimization
+  - Compliance rules
   - Event-sourced audit trail
 - Visual demo/preview (static or animated)
 - Login CTA